 Click to learn the value of being a ‘messy gardener.’

 Frost has finished my annuals and the perennials are slowly following, as Nature pushes them into dormancy.
 Here I share the last arrangements I made before their demise.
 I put all the mixed zinnias (Z. elegans) into one vase with a few Love-lies-bleeding (Amaranthus caudatus), which never became full size before the deer came for a visit. 😦

 Nasturtiums did well this year, nearly overrunning the bed and overtaking the bush variety I had planted with them.
 Still pretty with their unique leaves.

-Cathy at Rambling In the Garden, who hosts this weekly meme to showcase arrangements created from our gardens, is celebrating her fifth blogiversary.
-Wander over to wish her well and to see what gardeners all over the world are arranging this week.
+Thanks to Cathy at Rambling In the Garden, host of the weekly meme showcasing arrangements created from our gardens.
+Click the link to see what gardeners all over the world are arranging this week.